-Annacis Research Centre, which is located near the Annacis Island wastewater treatment plant, has research areas available for lease.
+Annacis Research and Event Centre, which is located near the Annacis Island wastewater treatment plant, has research areas available for lease.
 The interior research hall has eight research bays and a well-equipped, modern laboratory.
 Outside, we offer customizable exterior research pads.
 Both interior and exterior research sites offer access to power, four different wastewater commodities, a shared kitchen, washrooms, and office space.

 Eleven work stations are available on a first come, first served basis within two offices that are adjacent to the research hall.
 Meeting rooms can be booked for larger meetings, presentations and brainstorming sessions for a reasonable fee.
 Researchers have access to a fully equipped kitchen, lounge area, showers, WIFI and free parking.

 Depending on your project and commodity needs, you may need to acquire a permit for disposal/discharge or safety reasons.
 We will work with you to determine requirements on a case-by-case basis.
 If you wish to construct new structures, approvals and a safety plan will be required.

 On-site digging is possible under certain conditions.
 Consideration will be given on a case-by-case basis, depending on the purpose and scope of the project.

 Construction tools and materials

 Research clients must provide all their own building materials, trucks, cement, etc. We have basic tools available in the shared tool crib.
 Clients must demolish or remove the structure and dispose of it at the end of leasing terms.